-Bhutan sounds magical, exotic and mystical place which has vibrant culture and mesmerizing breathtaking views to be cherished.
+Bhutan sounds magical, exotic and mystical place that has a vibrant culture and mesmerizing breathtaking views to be cherished.
 The salubrious climate, the amazing perspectives, and the great religious communities may appear a threadbare method to portray the excellence of Bhutan, yet each word utilized for this exquisite nation is in its most flawless frame.
 Exploring Bhutan can be a great ordeal, something you will always remember.
 So here I am trying to cover step to step Ultimate Travel Guide of Bhutan with all details such as Visa, Stay, Route, Itinerary, facts, Dos and don’ts, food and shopping guide too.
-With the help of this guide you can easily plan your trip without any hassle and tick the bucket list of the trip to Bhutan.
+With the help of this guide, you can easily plan your trip without any hassle and tick the bucket list of the trip to Bhutan.

-Also Bhutan is the place of happiness ,continuously been ranked as the happiest country in Asia, which exactly specifies the slogan of the country “Where Happiness Matters the Most” .
+Also, Bhutan is the place of happiness, continuously been ranked as the happiest country in Asia, which exactly specifies the slogan of the country “Where Happiness Matters the Most” .

-Paro is the only International Airport in Bhutan which can be accessed via Bhutan Airlines and Druk airways.
+Paro is the only International Airport in Bhutan that can be accessed via Bhutan Airlines and Druk airways.
 The smallest and prettiest airport I have ever seen ( and you can find the tickets are costly too ).

 By Road: The most connecting by road path is from Jaigaon to Phuentsholing.
 Private cabs are available here to reach Phuentsholing.

-For Indian, Bangladeshi and Maldivian visa is not required .
-They need to obtain a permit from the immigration Office at Phuentsholing to show a valid passport with a minimum of 6 months validity (Indian nationals may also use their Voters Identity Card (VIC).
+For Indian, Bangladeshi and Maldivian visa is not required.
+They need to obtain a permit from the Immigration Office at Phuentsholing to show a valid passport with a minimum of 6 months validity (Indian nationals may also use their Voters Identity Card (VIC).

-I had covered a few places within 5 night 6 days .
-My journey started on 22nd January, 2019 and ended on 27th January, 2019.
-Within this span of time I have done Phuntsholing, Thimpu and Paro with Tiger’s Nest Monastery.
-Please read below mentioned outline of my journey :
+I had covered a few places within 5 night 6 days.
+My journey started on 22nd January 2019 and ended on 27th January 2019.
+Within this span of time, I have done Phuntsholing, Thimpu and Paro with Tiger’s Nest Monastery.
+Please read below-mentioned outline of my journey :

-Day 3 : Visited the Thimpu with utmost excitement .
+Day 3 : Visited the Thimpu with utmost excitement.
 After that proceed to Paro.

 Day 6: Bid Adieu and fly back to Home …..

 Another place to visit is Karbandi Monastery which situated in the way of Thimphu from Phuentsholing.
-This temple is famous for fulfilling the wishes of fertility .
+This temple is famous for fulfilling the wishes of fertility.